A Dutch-Book Trap for Misspecification: Belief systems

-The key notion of coherence among beliefs will compare the relative probabilities of states at different contingencies.
-However, given that the objective probabilities of different contingencies may differ across states, these comparisons are meaningful only after discounting the subjective probabilities of states by the likelihood that the state induces the contingency.
+We will characterize CCBSs in terms of coherence among the subjective relative probabilities of states in different contingencies.
+However, because the objective probabilities of contingencies may differ across states, these comparisons are meaningful only after discounting the probability attributed to a state in a contingency by the probability that the state induces the contingency.